Malaval-Ren/scbeditor2/README.md

 ## **Notes**

+- Windows 10 :
+:warning:Microsoft Defender found **PUA:Win32/Packunwan** but I think that is an error
+Clamav, Malwarebytes, RogueKiller and Trellix don't found it on the exe file and on my hard drive
+Please, check it before install it, svp
+If your antivirus find some think, send me a mail, please

 - Linux Mint :
-The Debian package .deb is created on Linux Mint Virginia (v21.3) The Red Hat package .rpm is converted by [Alien](https://joeyh.name/code/alien/) (I don't have access to this Linux version, not tested)
+The Debian package .deb is created on Linux Mint Virginia (v21.3)
+The Red Hat package .rpm is converted by [Alien](https://joeyh.name/code/alien/) (I don't have access to this Linux version, not tested)

  - Mac OSx86 :
 [Homebrew](https://brew.sh/)

 - Create Release :